 Instead, we must show our kids we love them.
 Our love actions are how they learn self-care practices that will keep them healthy for life.

-6 ways parents can teach self-care to their kids
+6 ways parents can show kids love

-2. Feed them
+2. Feed them fearlessly

 3. Tuck them into bed